alfonsobries/vue-tailwind/docs/elements/radio.md

 ### Custom styles

 What if you need some custom radio buttons?
-Of course you can do it, you can use the status classes in the input to define some styles, check at this example:
+Of course we can do it but for now we will need to define some CSS, check at this example:

 <custom-radio-field />